 Every person is unique with a different DNA makeup and with such varying lifestyles and environmental differences – the NHS needs to move away from a one size fits all approach when it comes to the care and treatment of patients.

 Fairly new to modern medicine, specialist nurses have the opportunity to tailor a personalised care plan for each patient to ensure an accurate diagnosis is always made with the most effective interventions to improve health whether that is through medicine, lifestyle choices or diet changes.

 Improved career development

 Nurses form the largest group within the NHS and they are absolutely crucial to its success.
 They have the experience, skills and knowledge to work in every sort of healthcare setting from A&E, schools, residential care homes to the wider community.

-Once a nurse has gained more experience and specialised, they can earn up to £37,890 and if they want to go one step further and obtain a Master’s to become an Advanced Nurse Practitioner then they can earn up to £44,503, Head Nurses can see up to £51,668 and finally, Consultant Nurses up to £104,927.
+Once a nurse has gained more experience, either within a general or specialised role, they can earn up to £37,890 and if they want to go one step further and obtain a Master’s to become an Advanced Nurse Practitioner, they can earn up to £44,503, Head Nurses can see up to £51,668 and finally, Consultant Nurses up to £104,927.

 Not only do specialist nurses allow individuals to personally prosper, but it also improves employee retention in hospitals because nurses are getting the most out of their role, transforming patients’ lives and getting a salary they truly deserve.

-ID Medical works with 90% of NHS trusts, helping both domestic and international doctors and nurses secure their dream NHS post.
+ID Medical works with over 95% of NHS Trusts – and in the last 3 years with 100% of Trusts – helping both domestic and international doctors and nurses secure their dream NHS post.

 Got a question about working for our amazing National Health Service?
 Or are you a domestic or international doctor or nurse who’s looking to join the NHS and would like our support with securing NHS interviews?
 We can support with: